 You should also bear in mind that the airport is not well-connected to all areas of the island.
-If there is no direct bus route between the airport and your destination, you will have to change buses at Puerto del Rosario, which is connected to the aiport with frequent services.
+If there is no direct bus route between the airport and your destination, you will have to change buses at Puerto del Rosario.
+The town is connected to the airport with frequent services.
 For more information on bus routes and timetables, you can visit the official Fuerteventura transport service website.

 Ports in Fuerteventura